California man accused of allowing teen daughter to sell nude photos online

 EL DORADO COUNTY, Calif.
 (KTXL) — A California man accused of allowing his 16-year-old daughter to sell nude photos online has been arrested, according to authorities.

-In August, the El Dorado County Sheriff’s Office said detectives began investigating a 16-year-old girl who they learned had a very well-known online presence on a variety of social media platforms.
+The El Dorado County Sheriff’s Office said detectives began investigating a 16-year-old girl in August after learning that she had a very well-known online presence on a variety of social media platforms.

 During their investigation, officials said the teen was allegedly selling illegal content online and made about $40,000.